Skulk2Fade/pe-ratio-app/docs/advanced_features.md

 The portfolio page supports importing and exporting holdings to CSV, XLSX or JSON formats.
 A diversification analyzer highlights concentration risk using metrics like Beta and Sharpe ratio.
+An optimizer suggests asset weights that maximize the Sharpe ratio using recent price data.
 Holdings can also be synced from a brokerage via OAuth when supported.

 ## Social Features